Angel-125/Pathfinder/GameData/WildBlueIndustries/000WildBlueTools/Readme.txt

 Copy the contents of the mod's GameData directory into your GameData folder.

+1.71.0
+- Fixed duplicate Extraplanetary Launchpad OmniConverter templates.
+- Fixed ability to reconfigure deflated parts.
+- Misc.
+Bug fixes
+- Moved Pathfinder's GoldStrike to Wild Blue Tools.
+- You can now prospect at any time, but some resources won't be found unless you travel a certain minimum distance (hint: 3km is typical).
+- Sample GOLDSTRIKE config node:
+GOLDSTRIKE
+{
+	resourceName = Aurum

+	//Restricts where the resource can be found.
+Separate multiple types by semicolon.
+Options: Planetary;Oceanic;Atmospheric;Exospheric.
+Planetary is default. resourceTypes = Planetary

+	//List of planet names, separated by semicolon, where the resource can be found.
+Default: Any, which means any planet can have the resource. planetsFound = Any

+	//List of biome names, separated by semicolon, where the resource can be found.
+Default: Any, which means any biome can have the resource. biomesFound = Any

+	//The minimum distance in kilometers between prospect attempts required in order to include the resource among the possible prospected resources.
+	//Default is 3 kilometers.
+	//Ex: Aurum, Gemstones, and PreciousMetals all require you to travel at least 3 kilometers before they become available.
+Assume that Blutonium could be found every 5km.
+	//If you only travel 2km before making a prospect attempt, then none of the resources will be found.
+If you travel 6km, then Aurum, Gemstones, PreciousMetals, and Blutonium
+	//will all be potential candidates for prospecting.
+You still need to make a successful prospecting check to obtain a node. minProspectDistance = 3

+	//Minimum required altitude in order for the resource to be a prospecting candidate.
+Can be negative for below sea level.
+Default is a double.MinValue.
+	//minAltitude = 0

+	//Maxiumum required altitude in order for the resource to be a prospecting candidate.
+Can be negative for below sea level.
+Default is double.MaxValue.
+	//maxAltitude = -1000

+	//If near an anomaly, some resources are more likely to occur than others.
+This parameter indicates how likely the resource will be found near an anomaly.
+	//anomalyChance = 65

+	//Minimum units in the lode
+	minAmount = 200

+	//Maximum units in the lode
+	maxAmount = 4000

+	//Roll well enough, and multiply the lode size by this multiplier motherlodeMultiplier = 1.5
+}

+1.70.0
+- Bug fixes

 1.7
 - Recompiled for KSP 1.6
 - Bug fixes.